 The diagram below shows the main battery as the only power source.
-Make sure the LB jumper is set correctly.
 The 5VDC shown connected is only required if your MCU needs a power source.
 This is the BEC feature of RoboClaw.
 If the MCU has its own power source do not connect the 5VDC.